TellinaTool/nl2bash/README.md

 ### Automatic Evaluation Metrics

-In addition, we also report BLEU and a self-defined template matching score as automatic evaluation metrics as an approximation of the true translation accuracy.
-Baseline system evaluation on the dev set shows that these metrics do not always correlated with the manually computed translation accuracy, but most of the time they serve as good indicators of relative performance.
+In addition, we also report BLEU and a self-defined template matching score as the automatic evaluation metrics used to approximate the true translation accuracy.
+System evaluation on the dev set shows that these metrics do not always correlated with the manually computed translation accuracy, but most of the time they serve as good indicators of relative performance.
 Please refer to Appendix C of the paper for more details.

 <table>
    <tr>